nodesource/nsolid/doc/api/intl.md

 * [`require('node:util').TextDecoder`][]
 * [`RegExp` Unicode Property Escapes][]

-Node.js and the underlying V8 engine use [International Components for Unicode (ICU)][ICU] to implement these features in native C/C++ code.
-The full ICU data set is provided by Node.js by default.
+N|Solid and the underlying V8 engine use [International Components for Unicode (ICU)][ICU] to implement these features in native C/C++ code.
+The full ICU data set is provided by N|Solid by default.
-However, due to the size of the ICU data file, several options are provided for customizing the ICU data set either when building or running Node.js.
+However, due to the size of the ICU data file, several options are provided for customizing the ICU data set either when building or running N|Solid.

-## Options for building Node.js
+## Options for building N|Solid

-To control how ICU is used in Node.js, four `configure` options are available during compilation.
-Additional details on how to compile Node.js are documented in [BUILDING.md][].
+To control how ICU is used in N|Solid, four `configure` options are available during compilation.
+Additional details on how to compile N|Solid are documented in [BUILDING.md][].

 * `--with-intl=none`/`--without-intl`